vasco-data-security/MYDIGIPASS-doc/source/index.html.md

 --- | ---
 sub | your client_id
 aud | `https://www.mydigipass.com/oauth/token`
-exp | The expiration time of the client_assertion jti | a unique id that will invalidate any other further reuse of this client_assertion
+exp | The expiration time on or after which the client_assertion will be rejected expressed as a [NumericDate](#terminology) jti | a unique id that will invalidate any other further reuse of this client_assertion